amit2014/amit2014/README.md

 For the entire project one single problem is given, and it will be modeled with different machine learning procedures.
 It was chosen a realistic project to make it credible and challenging: based on the daily historical quotes of a stock market time serie, use machine learning to decide when to trade it or not.
-Specifically, the idea is to trade the [SPY](https://finance.yahoo.com/quote/SPY?p=SPY), which is an [ETF](https://www.investopedia.com/terms/e/etf.asp) that replicates the performance of the [S&P 500](https://finance.yahoo.com/quote/%5EGSPC?p=^GSPC).
-Anybody with a stock market account, is able to buy a share of SPY, and it will have a return equivalent to the S&P 500 performance during the investment period.
-The SPY is a tradable asset and the quotes could be downloaded on Yahoo Finance
+Specifically, the idea is to trade the [INFY](https://finance.yahoo.com/quote/INFY/history?period1=946684800&period2=1594857600&interval=1d&filter=history&frequency=1d), which is an [ETF](https://www.investopedia.com/terms/e/etf.asp) that replicates the performance of the [S&P 500](https://finance.yahoo.com/quote/%5EGSPC?p=^GSPC).
+Anybody with a stock market account, is able to buy a share of INFY, and it will have a return equivalent to the S&P 500 performance during the investment period.
+The INFY is a tradable asset and the quotes could be downloaded on Yahoo Finance

 ## The Data

-For this project, it is used 20 years of daily SPY quotes: from years Jan 01, 2000 to July 16, 2020.
+For this project, it is used 20 years of daily INFY quotes: from years Jan 01, 2000 to July 16, 2020.
 The raw data consits of six daily fields:

  * Date
  * Open